← Back to Bands

 Album: Kill ’Em All (1983)

-Best Metallica Albums to Start With
+Best Metallica Albums to Hear After the Songs

 Master of Puppets (1986)